Wichita leaders push for more mental health resources

 Wichita Mayor Brandon Whipple says the city is working to ease the burden on law enforcement when it comes to the mental health crisis.

 The council has already passed its legislative agenda this month.
-It includes a request for the Kansas Legislature to touch on the topic of mental health.
+It includes a request for the Kansas Legislature to touch on mental health.

 “Give us the resources so we can build a mental health hospital right here in Wichita, and if not that, at least 50 more beds for mental health patients,” said Whipple.

-He says the city is willing to put more money into the ICT-1 program, but due to a lack of enough mental health professionals, the city is not in a position to scale up the program at this time.
+He says the city is willing to put more money into the ICT-1 program, but due to a lack of enough mental health professionals, the city is not able to scale up the program at this time.